dabrahams/SwiftRef/chapters/1550 Protocols.md

 <p class="draft item"> </p>
 [how is it declared]

 ### Extension
+---
+This section concerns the role played by extensions relative to protocols.

 <p class="draft item"> </p>
 A member of a protocol extension is not a member of the protocol with which the